MagnoGameDev/MagnoGameDev/README.md

 - 👀 I’m interested in game development
 - 🌱 I’m currently learning Unreal Engine
 - 💞️ I’m looking to collaborate on indie projects
-- 📫 Message me on instagram from my little game studio : @AnnoizeStudios
+- 📫 Message me on instagram from my game studio : @AnnoizeStudios

 <!---
 MagnoGameDev/MagnoGameDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.